wmorgan/dcos-docs/1.7/overview/high-availability.md

  * Following REST best-practices when building services: in particular, avoiding storing client state on the server between requests.

-A number of DCOS services follow the fail-fast pattern in the event of errors.
+A number of DC/OS services follow the fail-fast pattern in the event of errors.
 Specifically, both Mesos and Marathon will shut down in the case of unrecoverable conditions such as losing leadership.